Jonathan Haidt: Reception

+Some of his conclusions and methodologies are controversial.

 Haidt was named one of the "top global thinkers" by Foreign Policy magazine in 2012, and one of the "top world thinkers" by Prospect magazine in 2013.

 Although describing himself in 2007 as an atheist, Haidt argued at that time that religion contains psychological wisdom that can promote human flourishing, and that the New Atheists have themselves succumbed to moralistic dogma.
 These contentions elicited a variety of responses in a 2007 online debate sponsored by the website Edge; PZ Myers praised the first part of Haidt's essay while disagreeing with his criticism of the New Atheists; Sam Harris criticized Haidt for his perceived obfuscation of harms caused by religion; Michael Shermer praised Haidt; and biologist David Sloan Wilson joined Haidt in criticizing the New Atheists for dismissing the notion that religion is an evolutionary adaptation.

-David Mikics of Tablet magazine profiled Haidt as "the high priest of heterodoxy" and praised his work to increase intellectual diversity at universities through Heterodox Academy.

-In 2020, Peter Wehner wrote in The Atlantic, "Over the past decade, no one has added more to my understanding of how we think about, discuss, and debate politics and religion than Jonathan Haidt."
-He added that, "In his own field, in his own way, Jonathan Haidt is trying to heal our divisions and temper some of the hate, to increase our wisdom and understanding, and to urge us to show a bit more compassion toward one another."
+In 2026, students at New York University (NYU) objected to the school's choice of Haidt to deliver that year's commencement speech.
+The leadership of NYU's student government sent a letter to university officials asking them to reconsider, writing that many students "reported feelings of disappointment, disgust, unenthusiasm, defeat, and embarrassment," following the announcement, and that the school's choice of speaker did not "reflect the values and diversity of its graduates."
+Some students believed it was hypocritical for the school to invite Haidt, who is known for his advocacy for freedom of speech and diversity of thought on college campuses, as NYU had banned live student speeches at the event, following complaints the year prior about a student speaker who criticized Israel.
+On May 14, Haidt's speech went ahead at Yankee Stadium, where he was booed by some in the crowd.